EdwardBock/wordpress-plugin-starterkit/README.md

 - `plugin/` contains the final WordPress plugin source code
 - `src/` contains all raw style and script files that will be transpiled into the `plugin/dist/`
-- `src-blocks/` contains all custom gutenberg blocks
+- `src-blocks/` contains all custom gutenberg [blocks](https://developer.wordpress.org/block-editor/getting-started/fundamentals/)
 - `bin/` contains scripts for a release build
-- `docker-compose.yml` can be used to start an isolated development WordPress
-  - `wp.ini` some php configurations
+- `.wp-env.json` configuration for [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)
 - `plugin.php` if you want to clone this repo into your running project, this file will help

 ## Getting started